Key takeaways

 A misclassified expense in your bookkeeping?
 Real.
 Hours of unwinding.

 A wrong number in a client proposal?
-Catastrophic.
-Lost trust, lost deal, possibly lost client.
+That's the one that hurts.
+Lost trust, lost deal, maybe lost client.

 Think of it like an intern on their first week.
-You'd hand them formatting tasks and draft research.
-You wouldn't hand them a proposal to a client who pays your rent.
+You'd hand them formatting and draft research.
+You wouldn't hand them a proposal to the client who pays your rent.

 2. Customer-facing communication for high-touch, low-volume relationships

-If your business runs on a small number of high-value relationships — boutique consulting, custom services, premium B2B — AI-generated outreach is a brand risk you don't need to take.
+If your business runs on a handful of high-value relationships (boutique consulting, custom services, premium B2B), AI-generated outreach is a brand risk you don't need to take.

-Where to use AI in this category instead: research before the conversation, post-call summaries that you review before sending, internal CRM notes that never leave the building.
-Keep AI on the prep side; keep yourself on the relationship side.
+So point AI at the prep instead.
+Have it research before the conversation, draft post-call summaries you read before sending, and keep internal CRM notes that never leave the building.

 3. Brand voice from a cold start